SCDNR conservation education logo - green

 Please plan to bring a clipboard and pencil for each student.
 Students will be outside for the entirety of the program and should wear weather-appropriate clothing and closed-toed shoes.
 Schools must bring enough adults (teachers included) to achieve a 1:7 adult to student ratio.

-For questions or to schedule a program, please contact Beth Foley, Conservation Education Coordinator, at FoleyE@dnr.sc.gov or (803) 394-3920.
+For questions or to schedule a program, please contact Beth Foley, Conservation Education Manager, at FoleyE@dnr.sc.gov or (803) 394-3920.
 In your request, please make sure to include your school’s name, grade level, total number of classes, total number of students, and suggested program dates.

 For a list of available programs, please check out our Conservation Education Field Trips